Gowtham-app-developer/Android-Interview-Questions/Android Basics.md

   (i.e.) if one application A is detecting the current location of the user then you can use the data of the user (i.e.) the current location by communicating with application A.

-## What is Explicit Intent?
+## Explicit Intent

 - If you want communication between the components of your application only then you can use the Explicit Intents.
 - Explicit Intents are used to communicate with a particular component of the same application.
 - For example, if you want to launch an Activity by clicking some button on the present Activity.

-## What is	Pending Intent?
+## Pending Intent

 - If you want someone to perform any Intent operation at future point of time on behalf of you, then we will use Pending Intent.
 - A PendingIntent is generally used in cases were an AlarmManager needs to be executed or for Notification.
 - A PendingIntent provides a means for applications to work, even after their process exits.

-## What is Intent Filter?
+## Intent Filter

 - Android OS uses filters to pinpoint the set of Activities, Services, and Broadcast receivers that can handle the Intent with help of specified set of action,         categories, data scheme associated with an Intent.
 - You will use <intent-filter> element in the manifest file to list down actions, categories and data types associated with any activity, service, or broadcast         receiver.

-##  What is Sticky Intent?
+## Sticky Intent

 - These are the Intents which sticks with Android system for future broadcast listener.
 - Sticky Intents allows communication between a function and a service.